MeeFoundation/docs/Concepts.md

 #### Sample Data

 In the sample data shown below, a user, Alice, has two groups.
-The first represents her role as a Journalist.
+The first group represents her role as a Journalist.
 It contains two contexts: the context of her relationship with Gmail and with Twitter.
 She plays a game for which there is a context (without being within a Group).
-The second groups, entitled "News" contains only one context, her relationship with the New York Times news site.
+The second group, entitled "News" contains only one context, her relationship with the New York Times news site.

 #### ![example1](./images/example1.png)